p2r3/ppmod/README.md

 #### ppmod.player.enable

-Calling this function creates the entities required for other `ppmod.player` functions to work.
+Calling this function creates the entities required for most other `ppmod.player` functions to work.
 Please note that, in most cases, this is performed asynchronously.
 Therefore a callback function may be provided as the only argument.
 Be aware that calling this function more than once per map may cause unexpected behavior.

 #### ppmod.player.eyes